Referencing ELBs and OLBs

 References enable a traditional Synergy project in Visual Studio to use libraries (ELBs and OLBs).
 Referencing a library is equivalent to linking to a library—i.e., equivalent to adding a library to a dblink command—when developing outside of Visual Studio.
 (References also enable you to use repository projects.
 See Using Synergy/DE repositories in Visual Studio.)

 To add a library reference to a traditional Synergy project, right-click the References node for the project in Solution Explorer, and then select Add Reference from the context menu.
 Note the following:

 - Whenever possible, reference a project for an ELB or OLB rather than a built ELB or OLB.
-If you reference a built ELB or OLB, there will be no IntelliSense or prototypes for the file, and you may not be able to use the "Require prototype usage (-qreqproto)" option (on the Compile page of Project Designer), which ensures that routines are fully validated against prototypes.
+If you reference a built ELB or OLB, there will be no IntelliSense or prototypes for the file, and you may not be able to use the "Require prototype usage (-qreqproto)" option (on the Compile page of project properties), which ensures that routines are fully validated against prototypes.

 - If you reference a built ELB or OLB file (.elb or .olb) with object code (classes, methods, etc.), you must put the built ELB or OLB and its prototype file (.dbp) in the same directory.
 This enables Visual Studio to use the .dbp file for strong prototyping when the solution is built.

 An OLB project should be referenced by only one project in the solution.
 Referencing an OLB project from multiple projects causes the OLB code to be compiled into multiple files for the application.
 (When creating a library for shared code, use an ELB rather than an OLB.)